Everything You Need to Know about the Five Croatia Regions

 Zadar and Sibenik are two main cities of Northern Dalmatia.
 This is an area of several National Parks like Paklenica National Park, Kornati islands and Krka river and Plitvice Lakes National Parks.

 Zadar and Sibenk islands archipelago offer some of the Adriatic’s most secluded, intact island villages.
 Islands like Pag and Dugi Otok (Long island) are famous off the beaten track destinations for a complete relaxation.
-Find out how to reach these islands!

 Central Dalmatia extends from old town of Trogir in the north-west to Ploce in the south-east and includes the large islands of Brac and Hvar as well as the smaller islands of Vis and Solta.
 South of Split runs a famous Makarska Riviera with the most beautiful Croatia beaches.